Skip to main content

 About

-Neuroshima Hex is a multiplayer casual role playing game.
+Neuroshima Hex is a single player and multiplayer survival role playing game with a post-apocalyptic theme.
 It was developed by Baked Games and was released on June 2, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews